EmbroidePy/pyembroidery/README.md

 The stitches contain absolute locations x, y and command.
 Commands are found defined within the EmbConstant.py file and should be referenced by name rather than value.
 The commands are the lower 8 bits of the command value.
 The upper bits of the command values are reserved for additional information (See Thread Changes).
 For best practices these should be masked off `stitch[stitch_index][2] & COMMAND_MASK`.

 ### EmbPattern Threadlist
 The threadlist is a reference table of threads and the information about those threads.
-By default, if not explitly specified, the threadlist is utilized in the order given.
+By default, if not explicitly specified, the threadlist is utilized in the order given.
 Prior to `pyembroidery` version 1.3, this was the only method to use these.
 Usually is it sufficient to provide a thread for each color change in the sequence.
 However, if a color is not provided one, one will be invented when writing to a format that requires one.
 In some cases like .dst files, no colors exists so this will simply be ignored (except if extended headers are requested as those give a color sequence).
-The colors are checked and validated during the encoding process, so specifying these elements with greater detail is explitly possible.
+The colors are checked and validated during the encoding process, so specifying these elements with greater detail is explicitly possible.
 See Thread Changes for more details.

 ### EmbPattern Extras
 This can largely be ignored except in cases when the metadata within the file matters.
 If for example you wish to read files and find the label that exists inside many different embroidery file times, the resulting value will be put into extras.
 This is to store the metadata and sometimes transfer the metadata from one format type to another.
 So an internal label might be able to be transferred between a .dst file and .pes file without regard to the external file name.
 Or the 1-bit images within a PEC file could be viewed.